janjiralakirankumar/DevOpsEssentials/README.md

    * For Credentials for this Docker node, click on the dropdown button named **Add** and then click on **Jenkins**;
    * Then in the next window, in kind select **SSH username with private key** (Give username as `ubuntu`),
    * In **Private Key** Select **Enter directly** then Paste the Private Key copied from `Point-4 of Task-0` (Or from Notepad if both are same) and then click on **Add** .
       **Note:** Copy the entire content, including the **first and last lines**.
 Paste it into the space provided for the **private key** then click on **Add**.
    * Now, In SSH Credentials, choose the newly created **Ubuntu** credentials.
    * Host Key Verification Strategy Select as **"known hostkey Verification Strategy"** and **Save** it.
    * Click on the **Add** button.
-   * it's done.
+   * Now, it's done.

----
+**Note:** Check whether the Slave Node is online/Offline.
+(If it is Offline do the below process)

+### Task-2:

-5. After completion, open the Docker machine and change the directory to `/home/ubuntu/.ssh` path, and paste the `public key` into the `authorized_keys` file.
+1. Now, Open the Docker machine, navigate to the `/home/ubuntu/.ssh` path, and paste the `public key` (Copied to NotePad) into the `authorized_keys` file.
 ```
 cd /home/ubuntu/.ssh
 ```
-Paste the Public from Notepad to the `Authorized Keys`
+2. Paste the Public from Notepad to the `Authorized Keys`
 ```
 vi authorizedkeys
 ```
 Once Pasted, save the File.

-6. Now from `jenkin's user` try to ssh into docker machine.
+3. Now from `jenkin's user` try to ssh into docker machine.
 ```
 ssh ubuntu@<Docker's Public IP>
 ```
+4. Recheck the status of the slave node (Online/Offline) from the Jenkins dashboard under nodes.

+**Note:** Ensure that the Slave node is online by the end of the process.

-### Task-2: Build and deploy code in Docker Host on the container.
+### Task-3: Build and deploy code in Docker Host on the container.

-#### Now In CLI, SSH into your Docker Host and Perform the below steps to create a "Dockerfile" in /home/ubuntu directory.
+#### Now, In the CLI, SSH into your Docker Host and execute the following steps to create a "Dockerfile" in the `/home/ubuntu` directory.
 ```
 cd ~
 ```